By Peggy Doherty

 Clay People Long Famous

 These figurines, or ‘Clay People Long Famous’ as Lady Gregory referred to them, were purchased by her in what she called ‘the Little Streets and Old Towns of England’.
-Decades after her death, the Kiltartan Gregory museum was gifted a number of these figurines by Jane Murray Brown, a great-granddaughter of Lady Gregory, and the Irish Literary Scholar, Dr James Pethica.
+The Kiltartan Gregory museum displays a number of these figurines now, some of which were donated by Jane Murray Brown, a great-granddaughter of Lady Gregory, and others loaned to the museum by the Irish Literary Scholar, Dr. James Pethica.

 Two, in particular,* come to life in an article written by Lady Gregory: